Featured pic is of Shaun the Sheep from Aardman.

 If staying in one area, do let the rangers know you are alone.

-Don’t hike exhausted, you need to be able to listen to your body and your gut and be clear headed enough to make good decisions, which are not always easy ones.
+Don’t hike exhausted, you need to be able to listen to your body and your gut and be clear-headed enough to make good decisions, which are not always easy ones.

 Nutrition.
 Within 30 minutes of stopping for the night, eat something with protein to start muscle recovery.
 After setting up, eat a full dinner, have a warm drink (decaf) if it’s chilly out and then just before bed, eat a handful of nuts such as cashew, almond, pumpkin, or sunflower seeds.
 These have protein, fat, and magnesium.
 Magnesium helps quiet the brain and helps with muscle twitches while sleeping that can cause self-waking.
-They also all contain triptophan.
-That, along with the magnesium helps promote melatonin, that most fickle (for some) of hormones that causes sleep.
+They also all contain tryptophan.
+That, along with the magnesium helps promote melatonin, that most fickle (for some) of hormones that cause sleep.
 Melatonin comes in tablet form, for those needing an extra boost.
 A secondary companion that I often take is Valerian root, it’s a natural relaxant and helps quiet the brain and the body.
 I take it all the time while hiking to ward off the worst of muscle soreness.

 Next is some way to block noise, and light for the few times camping in an established campground is unavoidable.
-Carry ear plugs and use a Buff over your eyes to make it dark.
+Carry earplugs and use a Buff over your eyes to make it dark.
 Some people balk at ear plugs as a safety factor, but if every woodland noise they hear might be a bear, it won’t actually matter when it IS a bear-just laying there awake churning out stomach acid and adrenaline isn’t doing anything to get away from the danger either.

 A big sleeping pad.
 I am a side sleeper.
 Big Agnes wide pad (insulated) is great for this, though if they would make something wider than 25 inches and 4 inches tall that still weighed 2 pounds and kept me warm, I’d tote that around instead.
 The feeling of teetering near the edge of the pad will trigger the monkey brain and the result is laying there awake.
 Another thing that helps in that regard is not filling the pad all the way, being able to ‘sink in’ gives a more snug feel than laying on a taut surface.
 It also REALLY makes a difference in the squeak factor of some pads (BA is one of the worst for noise) and will help smooth out any small uneven spots under the tent, giving a better night’s rest.